What happens during a hangover?

 The science behind the misery

-What symptoms can a hangover cause?
+What does a hangover feel like?

 - Low mood/feeling down